chloetychang/cits3200-group-49/Meetings/Week 2/Client Meeting - Minutes.md

     - Mock up/draw diagram: Using MDB tools to convert from MS Access DB to PostGRES DB to convert into CSV of data [Helpful tool: MDB-tools (linux/mac only), python tool (PyODBC) - Windows]

 > Overall success criteria for project?
 Complete app to be utilised by users.
+- Current Requirements:
+    - Database migration
+        - Conversion from Access to PostgreSQL.
+Look at MDB-tools - only runs on Mac and Linux.
+Migration - doesn't matter time.
+Only do it once and share it to everyone.
+    - Mockup of GUI (Figma Designs inspired by Prototype) - screens.
+    - Simple routes going (static data).
+Consider pagination.
+    - Useability - no complex mouse movements.
+Accessbility is crucial.
+    - Security: To be added later.
+Not our top priority.
+Unsure but probably run on the Amazon Cloud.
+AWS Cognito. (reset passwords, multi-factor authentication...)
+    - No passwords, no environment settings.
+Environment public. (perhaps for now?)
+    - Access for Administrators: Capturing plantings.
+        - Generic access and admin of metatables.
+            - Conditions.
+Why is this here?
+Same basic functions.
+Add, Edit, Delete.
+            - Routes connected to FastAPI.
+Web-based server.
+POST and GET with data.
+            - FASTAPI - SQL Model.
+Define lots of little classes.

 **Future implementations:**
 - VAL: Hope to implement a GIS extension [When developing app, it will accomodate for identifying plants to associate with which Zone are planted in.]
 - Val: PostGIS extensions
+- Consider: What else can be built for it?
+Customer facing app?

 ## Action Items
 Actions/Stakeholder/Due date/Status:
 - OneDrive link: Provides all the access of MS access database, link for old app, etc / Kevin / 31st July / In Progress
 - Collate and send all 6 github IDs to Kevin [Set it to public and send to Kevin] / Chloe / 30th July / In Progress
+- Run software: Let Val know if it actually works / ASAP / In Progress

 ## Closing
 - Meeting Closed: 4:00pm